mamatadhkr/simple-voting-dapp/README.md

 🗳 Simple Voting DApp
 📌 Project Overview
 This is my first blockchain project built using Solidity and Remix IDE.
-It is a simple decentralized voting system where users can vote for candidates and the results are stored on the blockchain.
+It is a simple decentralized voting system where users can vote for candidates and results are stored on the blockchain.

 ⚙️ Features
 Vote for Candidate A or B